xquery/xquerydoc/README.md

 ```bash
 xquerydoc {xquerydoc} {output html} {format}
 ```
+Currently only the HTML format is supported but hoping soon we will be able to generate other formats (like markdown, text, docbook, etc...).

 The following example will process a directory containing xquery and output documentation to another directory.